 Criteria for Eligibility

-Philosophically, funding is made available for those who actively participate in the work of the ccNSO and make a special contribution to its projects and meetings.
+Funding is made available for those who actively participate in the work of the ccNSO and make a special contribution to its projects and meetings.

-A general rule is that no party shall receive funding more than once in the ICANN fiscal year, except for extraordinary situations.

 For Councillors: one Councillor from each of the 5 regions, on a rotating basis, will receive travel funding for an ICANN meeting (i.e. a Councillor from each region will be funded once a year).